The world's most read coffee and espresso resource

 Article

-It was announced today that Aeropress Inc., the company that manufactures the wildly popular Aeropress coffee brewer and Aeropress Go travel brewer, announced major capital investment by a Victoria, BC, Canada investment firm, Tiny Capital, Ltd
+It was announced today that Aeropress Inc., the company that manufactures the wildly popular Aeropress coffee brewer and Aeropress Go travel brewer, announced major capital investment by a Victoria, BC, Canada investment firm, Tiny Capital, Ltd.

 The Aeropress, announced and introduced to the world in CoffeeGeek’s forums back in 2005, and rolled out as a retail product that same year, is found for sale in over 80 different countries around the world, with millions of units sold.
 When introduced, it was a completely new brewing method for coffee, one that, while entirely unique, did share some similarities with the then-popular “Clover” Brewing device (which was eventually bought by Starbucks).